-Limaca is developing an Endoscopic Ultrasound Fine Needle Aspiration (EUS-FNA) to obtain a core tissue sample for increased biopsy yield with fewer needle entries.
+Limaca is developing an Endoscopic Ultrasound Fine Needle Biopsy (EUS-FNB) to obtain a core tissue sample for increased biopsy yield with fewer needle entries.

 The market seeks a EUS-FNB that can retrieve core tissue with fewer stabs and increased acquisition rate for improved diagnostic accuracy and clinical outcomes.